xypha/AHK-v2-scripts/README.md

 -----------------
 #### **Remap Keys**
-  This section of the script includes methods to disable hardware keys that you don't use or trigger accidentally too often.
-  See examples of methods that allow you to customise a key's function to your needs -
+  See several methods to disable hardware keys that you don't use or trigger accidentally too often, and/or repurpose their function to your needs -
-  * Minimise a window instantly by pressing `ALT + M`, instead of having to move your mouse cursor to the "Minimise" button in the title bar.
   * Disable the `Insert` key from accidentally triggering when you are trying to press adjacent keys like `Delete` or `Pause/Break`.
   * If you don't like **Task view**, remap its shortcut `Win + Tab` to invoke the (arguably faster) traditional `AltTab` menu.
-  * Working on a laptop and missing the `Page Up/Down`, `Home` and `End` buttons?
-Remap the `RCtrl + Up/Down/Left/Right` button combos to regain the function of missing keys.
+  * Are you using a laptop and miss the `Page Up/Down`, `Home` and `End` buttons?
+Remap the `RCtrl + Up/Down/Left/Right` button combos to regain the function of the missing keys.
+  * Minimise a window instantly by pressing `ALT + M`, instead of having to move your mouse cursor to the "Minimise" button in the title bar.

 -----------------
 #### **Customise CapsLock**